open-xcm-tools/xcm-js-tools/packages/xcm-types/README.md

 ## Usage

-The primary purpose of this package is to utilize the types described within it to execute various tasks.
+This package's primary purpose is to provide types to facilitate the handling of XCM objects in other packages.

 ## Dependencies

+None.